tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-Optional record digests may be useful in scenarios where clients and client-facing servers do not want to reveal information about the client-facing server in the "encrypted_client_hello" extension.
+Optional record digests may be useful in scenarios where clients and client-facing servers do not want to reveal information about the client-facing server in the "ech" extension.
 In such settings, clients send either an empty config_digest or a randomly generated config_digest in the ClientEncryptedCH.
 (The precise implementation choice for this mechanism is out of scope for this document.)
 Servers in these settings must perform trial